mark-rolich/Magnifier.js/README.md

 Features:

 * Zoom in / out functionality using mouse wheel
+* Setting options via Javascript or data attributes
+* Attachment to multiple images with single call
 * Attachment of user defined functions for thumbnail entering, moving and leaving and image zooming events
 * Display loading text while the large image is loading, and switch to lens once its loaded